jsbots/AutoFish/README.md

 You can use [Sound Detection](#sound-detection-loud_sound) with Multiple Fishing mode while streaming, but don't forget to add audio source (check Sound Detection section).

-**Important!** In **Streaming Mode + Multiple Fishing** use lower bitrate (somewhere 2500-4000) and lower fps (30 works well as well) for each stream.
-Also, Streaming Mode won't be able to work with more than 3 windows, probably, couldn't test because I got video encoder overload.
+**Important!** If in **Streaming Mode + Multiple Fishing** you get video encoder overloading try to lower the bitrate (somewhere 2500-4000) and fps (30 works well as well) for each stream.
 **Important!** [Sound Detection](#sound-detection-loud_sound) won't work in Multiple Fishing **normal** mode.
 **Important!** For every WIN you need to turn on Streaming Mode checkbox (in Advanced Settings) separately, otherwise the bot will ignore it.
 **Important!** You can start the bot from any WIN window, it doesn't matter, the bot will use settings of every WIN respectively.
 But if you start from some other profile don't forget to check **Multiple Fishing** checkbox.
+**Important** You can try to increase mouse speed for multiple windows in case the bot can't catch up.

 ## Alt-Tab Fishing Mode :sleeping: